cac-staff/summer-school-2016-SQLite/11-prog-R.md

 > ## Filling a Table vs. Printing Values {.challenge}
 >
-> Write a Python program that creates a new database in a file called
+> Write an R program that creates a new database in a file called
 > `original.db` containing a single table called `Pressure`, with a
 > single field called `reading`, and inserts 100,000 random numbers
 > between 10.0 and 25.0.
 How long does it take this program to run?
 > How long does it take to run a program that simply writes those
 > random numbers to a file?

-> ## Filtering in SQL vs. Filtering in Python {.challenge}
+> ## Filtering in SQL vs. Filtering in R {.challenge}
 >
-> Write a Python program that creates a new database called
+> Write an R program that creates a new database called
 > `backup.db` with the same structure as `original.db` and copies all
 > the values greater than 20.0 from `original.db` to `backup.db`.
 > Which is faster: filtering values in the query, or reading
-> everything into memory and filtering in Python?
+> everything into memory and filtering in R?